The function of art is to do more than tell it like it is—

 BAT is a discussion platform dedicated to exploring and amplifying the global insights of Black art.

-At BAT, Black art is understood as a dynamic and evolving phenomenon.
-It includes work created by artists of Black diasporic descent, as well as by artists of all backgrounds whose work engages with the many cultural meanings, histories, and imaginations of “blackness” across cultures.
+It includes the richly diverse work created by artists of Black diasporic descent, as well as by artists of all backgrounds whose work engages with the many cultural meanings, histories, and imaginations of “blackness” across cultures.

-Through curated gatherings, BAT creates spaces to look closely at Black art and engage in thoughtful dialogue about the ideas it generates.
-These conversations explore how Black artistic expression offers powerful perspectives on culture, history, identity, creativity and the complexity of human experience.
+Through curated gatherings, BAT creates spaces to look closely at Black art and engage in meaningful conversation about the thoughts and feelings it generates.

 * For BAT, Black art refers to the art of the Black diasporas of the Americas.